sdv-dev/SDGym/README.md

 Make sure to use them regularly while developing by running the commands `make lint` and `make test`.

-## How to benchmark your synthesizer?
+## What is a synthesizer function?

 In order to use **SDGym** you will need a synthesizer function.
 This is a function that takes as input a numpy matrix with real data and outputs another numpy